Lovingly Grown Flowers

 • We harvest the flowers

-• We provide buckets for temporary use
+• We provide buckets

 • You arrange the flowers yourself